 Please note that Maintenance payments received, Child Benefit, Attendance Allowance and Disability Living Allowance are disregarded, however we still need to know about these, as they are beneficial to your claim.

-You may apply for backdated benefit to allow you to claim from an earlier date, if you can show that you had a good reason for not claiming earlier.
+You can apply for backdated benefit to allow you to claim from an earlier date, if you can show that you had a good reason for not claiming earlier.

-If you or your partner are over 60 years old and would like to claim Pension credits, information can be found at GOV.UK or by phone on 0800 99 1234.
+If you or your partner are over Pension Credit age and would like to claim Pension credits, information can be found at GOV.UK or by phone on 0800 99 1234.

 Help and advice

 Citizens Advice North Hertfordshire can assist with general benefit enquiries.
 They can also advise you if you are not satisfied with the result of your claim.